 Our mentees report that a core value of mentorship is having someone who listens and is genuinely invested in their progress.
 Our best-reviewed mentors are those who build a kind and supportive relationship with their mentees.
 As such, we have found managers and community-builders are frequently some of our most successful mentors.
 Some recommendations on building trust and understanding are:

 - Empower your mentee to lead the session: this also allows you to tailor mentorship based on the needs and preferences of the mentee.

 - Encourage feedback on what style of mentorship is most helpful.

 - Practice active listening: Try not to jump into solution mode too quickly but listen and reassure.

 - When appropriate, share failures and lessons learned: Showing vulnerability and sharing times where things haven’t progressed as smoothly as you would have hoped can be really valuable in normalizing failures and challenges as par for the course.

 - Explore deeper values together: A source of values may be Effective Altruism.
-One of our mentors found that using the 80,000 Hours’ key ideas helpful to prompt these discussions.
+One of our mentors found that using the

 - Consider attending an event together: If you are comfortable, this could be something outside of a professional context in an interest area you both share.

 - Encourage mentees to make full use of the WANBAM Slack, events, and peer groups.
 Mentees will be informed of all activities via email when they are onboarded.

 Some logistical tips: